Appverse-Archive/appverse-mobile/appverse-samples/README.md

 	*  the *launch_portrait_tablet.png* 800x1232 pixels image at the *res/drawable* folder; for the tablet portrait launch mode.
 	*  the *launch_lansacape_tablet.png* 1280x752 pixels image at the *res/drawable* folder; for the tablet landscape launch mode.

+**Android Emulator behind a Proxy**

+If you need to execute an application that connects to remote servers and you are behind a coporate proxy, you should configure your proxy settings in your Eclipse IDE:

+<Project> >> Run as >> Run Configurations... >> (setup a custom configuration for an Android Application) >> Target tab >> "Additional Emulator Command Line Options"

+Place your proxy settings as the following command line option:

+<p>-http-proxy http://<your proxy host>:<your proxy port></p>

 ### NetBeans Android Application